February 18, 2026 | Buying

 • Focus on value rather than short-term market timing

-The most successful buyers are those who align their purchase with their lifestyle and future goals.
+In short, the most successful home buyers are those who align their purchase with their lifestyle and future goals, rather than trying to predict the market’s next move.

 Will home prices drop further before I buy?